y2k600f4/Election_Analysis/README.md

 This election script that was generated to generate election results from a file.
 The file contained multiple columns, with the columns of interest being "County" and "Candidate" in the case of this specific election a total of (3) counties and (3) candidates were contained in the election_results.csv file.
 By defining the candidate_options and county_options as lists and the candidate_votes and county_votes as dictionaries (as seen in the below code) this script can easily be utilized for both additional candidates and counties.

 ![code](https://github.com/y2k600f4/Election_Analysis/blob/main/analysis/code.png)

+This script can easily be expanded to analyze addtitional election results by adding additional columns of data in the election_results.csv file such as additional locations such as town or city within the county or even higher levels such as state.
+The additional items would be extracted from each row (e.g. town, city, state) and adding additional if statements and for loops following the same structure in this exercise can be added for additional analysis as needed.